VannRR/color-schemorator/README.md

 ## Install

-To install the Color Schemorator application, follow these steps:
+To install the Color Schemorator application, follow these steps (note `go` and `make` need to be installed first):

 1) Clone the repository:
 ```